arrecio/pySimRadio/README.md

 # Turn off the radio

-Right clicking the overlay and select this option or Ctrl+C on the terminal you use to run the program (or even closing that terminal).
+Right clicking the overlay and select this option or Ctrl+C on the terminal you use to run the script (or even closing that terminal).